Lennie James Reveals Biggest Regret About Leaving ‘The Walking Dead’

 Fear the Walking Dead star, Lennie James, is revealing his biggest regret surrounding his The Walking Dead exit, according to a report from ComicBook.

 James was introduced to viewers as Morgan Jones during Season 1 of AMC’s post-apocalyptic series, The Walking Dead.
-After the outbreak, Morgan and his family, his wife Jenny and their son Duane, evacuated their home in search of a refugee center.
-After losing his wife to a walker attack, and he and Duane later cross paths with Andrew Lincoln’s Rick Grimes, who had just woken up from a coma.
+After the outbreak, Morgan and his family — his wife Jenny and their son Duane — evacuated their home in search of a refugee center.
+After losing his wife to a walker attack, he and Duane later cross paths with Andrew Lincoln’s Rick Grimes, who had just woken up from a coma.
 Morgan filled Rick in on the outbreak and the two men parted ways with the hopes of reuniting in Atlanta.
 Morgan and Rick end up losing each other in the new chaotic world, but later reunited in the show’s third season.

 The reunion was bittersweet after Rick learned that Morgan had lost his son and had become slightly unhinged.
 Morgan remained a significant part of the storyline for several seasons until the actor exited the series to join its spinoff, Fear the Walking Dead.